 From the entrance, one can already get a feel of how impressive the geometrically-arranged Mirabell garden would be.

 Passing through a small landscaped garden, one would be welcomed into a bigger lawn.
 Flower beds carefully laid out, walls covered with vines, benches here and there, Roman statues and stone flower vases lined up, fountain features and an arbor to walk through when the scorching sun is up – enchanted the photobug in me.
+The fortress can be seen from the garden (see below photo).

 The palace is comparably small to other palaces and castles we’ve been to.
 Perhaps, that was just an impression since we never got in to explore. :/ (I truly blame us having arrived so late.)
 But, as most palaces in Austria, the Mirabell is of Baroque style.